Azure-Samples/acme-fitness-store/README.md

 ## Unit 3 - Integrate with Azure Database for PostgreSQL and Azure Cache for Redis

+By default, several services use in-memory data storage.
+This unit will create persistent stores outside the applications and connect applications to those stores.

 ### Prepare your environment

 Create a bash script with environment variables by making a copy of the supplied template: